 MRC DTP in Precision Medicine iCASE studentship

-Fully funded studentship position is available in the College of Medical Veterinary, Medical and Life Sciences.
-Available 19/20 MRC DTP in Precision Medicine iCASE project is detailed here.
-Project is registered at the University of Glasgow.
+Fully funded studentship positions are available in the College of Medical Veterinary, Medical and Life Sciences.
+Available 20/21 MRC DTP in Precision Medicine iCASE project selections are detailed here.
+Projects are registered at the University of Glasgow.

 The iCASE scheme:

 • Provide students with experience of collaborative research with a non‐academic partner